 The concerns set out in last year’s reports are not new but were also raised in the Mental Health Commission’s 2017 report and the UN Committee’s 2016 report.

 Not only are families being let down but also dedicated staff within CAMHS who are trying their best to help children despite the system rather than with the support of it.
-The Government and the HSE have acknowledged service deficits and yet we have seen no real reform.
-And children continue to suffer as a result.

 As a group, we have spoken in Leinster House numerous times to highlight the challenges and realities faced by families.
 We have contributed to radio shows, podcasts and articles to spread awareness of the battle that families have to undertake to try and access help for their child.